This is a static landing page. To view posts and updates please select from the Recent Posts list on the right of this page.

 Note the deliberate mistake above?
 While I played the game religiously, I never really looked up the name!
 It is RuneQuest, not Rune Quest.
 Although funny story; the misspelling of the name meant the site got bumped up quite a bit by the search engines of the time, if one searched with the name split into two words.

-After some time, many misguided design decisions and a bit of on the fly HTML learning, my long time friends and fellow RuneQuest players suggested they host the site and provide a more professional design. the domain RuneQuest.za.org was registered and the original sites meager content was migrated onto an EZ Publish platform, which provided a simple way to format and publish articles using XML tags.
-No more convoluted HTML, different backgrounds and weird structures.
+After some time, many misguided design decisions and a bit of on the fly HTML learning, my long time friends and fellow RuneQuest players suggested they host the site and provide a more professional design.
+The domain RuneQuest.za.org was registered and the original sites meager content was migrated onto an EZ Publish platform, which provided a simple way to format and publish articles using XML tags.
+Gone was the convoluted HTML, different backgrounds and weird structures, replaced by a consistent look and feel.
 RuneQuest.za.org grew and became affectionately known as RuneQuestZA.orc .

 Times changed, people moved cities, new versions of RuneQuest came and went and one day I woke up and released the site had died.
 Sure it was there, but no movement had happened in ages.
 My brother and I still played the odd game, roping in other friends where we could and eventually settling into a relatively stable group, where we embarked on an epic campaign that continues to this day.